-The Guildford Castle itself is not accessible.
-If you’ll be traveling with able-bodied people, they can enter the castle for a small fee.
+If you’re traveling with non-wheelchair users, they can enter the castle for a small fee.
 There’s an accessible ramp that leads about halfway up to the castle entrance, which is where you can enjoy low viewpoints over Guildford.

 Both the castle and castle grounds are small.
-Allow around 15 – 20 minutes to explore the castle grounds at a leisurely pace.
+Allow around 15 to 20 minutes to explore them at a leisurely pace.

-The Guildford Castle and grounds hours of operation can vary depending on the time of year.
-However, you can pretty much be guaranteed it will be open from 10:00am – 4:00pm, Monday – Sunday.
+The Guildford Castle and grounds’ hours of operation can vary depending on the time of year you visit.
+However, you can pretty much be guaranteed it will be open from 10:00 am to 4:00 pm, Monday to Sunday.

 A narrow portion of River Wey flows through Guildford, between The Friary and the Guildford Train Station.

-If passing between the train station and downtown Guildford, you’ll cross the bridge.
-The bridge has a wide pedestrian sidewalk and is where the photo above was taken.
+You’ll cross the bridge over it if you travel between the train station and downtown Guildford.
+The bridge has a wide pedestrian sidewalk and is where I took the photo above.

-If you love nature, taking a walk along River Wey is a great option.
-The path is mostly made up of tightly packed dirt, so be sure to only partake in this activity on a dry day.
-Speaking from our rainy day experience here!
+If you love nature, exploring River Wey is a great option.
+The path is mostly composed of tightly packed dirt, so you’ll likely only want to partake in this activity on a dry day.

 4. The Three Pigeons

-The Three Pigeons pub was built in the 18th century and is still serving food and drinks to warm up people on chilly days.
+The Three Pigeons pub was built in the 18th century and is still serving food and drinks to warm up its customers on chilly days.
 As is the case for many buildings on High Street, The Three Pigeons is said to be haunted.